About Iron County

 Criminal Records

-Criminal records in Iron County encompass felony, misdemeanor, and traffic offenses, as well as a sex offender registry.
-These records are maintained by the Iron County Sheriff's Office and the Wisconsin Department of Justice.
-Residents can conduct background checks through the Wisconsin Bureau of Investigation, which provides comprehensive criminal history reports.
+Criminal records in Iron County cover felony, misdemeanor, and traffic offenses, as well as a sex offender registry.
+Residents can conduct background checks through the Wisconsin Department of Justice, which provides full criminal history reports.
 The process involves submitting a request and paying applicable fees.
 The records system ensures that individuals and organizations can access necessary information for employment, housing, and other critical decisions.

 Arrest Records